Linda Deegan

-Linda Ann Deegan is an estuarine and arctic ecologist with expertise in freshwater inputs, food web interactions, eutrophication, estuaries, and coastal processes.
+Linda Ann Deegan is an American estuarine and arctic ecologist with expertise in freshwater inputs, food web interactions, eutrophication, estuaries, and coastal processes.
 Her research combines ecosystem perspectives, energy flows, and community dynamics to tackle issues such as the effects of habitat degradation on fish communities, the importance of fish in exporting nutrients and carbon in estuaries, and the response of upper trophic levels to increased nutrient trends in arctic landscapes.
-Deegan is the co-editor-in-chief of Estuaries and Coasts.
+Deegan is the co-editor-in-chief of the journal Estuaries and Coasts.

 Education

-Deegan earned her bachelor of science in biology from Northeastern University in 1976, where she worked on mummichog in the Plum Island estuary.
+Deegan earned her bachelor of science degree in biology from Northeastern University in 1976, where she worked on mummichog in the Plum Island estuary.
 She received her master's degree in zoology from the University of New Hampshire in 1979.
 She earned her Ph.D. in marine sciences from Louisiana State University in 1985.
 Her Ph.D. dissertation was titled "The population ecology and nutrient cycling of gulf menhaden in Fourleague Bay, Louisiana".

 Career

 Deegan began her career in 1985 as an assistant professor at the University of Massachusetts Amherst and became an adjunct professor in 1989 in the Department of Environmental Conservation.
 In 1989, she joined the Ecosystem Center at the Marine Biological Laboratory in Woods Hole, Massachusetts, where she was promoted to senior scientist in 2016.
-Starting in 2004 she was a professor in the Department of Ecology and Evolutionary Biology and the Department of Geology at Brown University.
-As of 2009 Deegan has served as the director of the Comparative Analysis of Marine Ecosystem Organization (CAMEO), a joint NSF and NOAA program.
+Starting in 2004, she was a professor in the Department of Ecology and Evolutionary Biology and the Department of Geology at Brown University.
+As of 2009, Deegan has served as the director of the Comparative Analysis of Marine Ecosystem Organization (CAMEO), a joint NSF and NOAA program.
 In 2016, Deegan joined the Woodwell Climate Research Center.

 Deegan shares the editor-in-chief position for Estuaries and Coasts with Paul Montagna.